P-p-H-d/c-stl-comparison/README.md

 * accessing internal fields of the containers (typically for using the qsort function).

 For example, if a container library manual requests to define some macro for its use, then it won't be considered as a workaround.

+# Execution

+The different programs are available in this repository.
+To build then, you just need to have a working C compiler, a make tool and git to build it.

+Simply run "make" to perform a clone of the projects and generate the different executables.

 # Analysis